Home ➜ VBA ➜ Top VBA Functions ➜ VBA DATEVALUE Function (Syntax + Example)

 The VBA DATEVALUE function is listed under the date category of VBA functions.
-When you use it in a VBA code, it can return date from a text representing a date.
-In simple words, it can convert a date into an actual date which is stored as a text.
-If there a time with that date it will ignore it.
+When you use it in a VBA code, it can return a date from a text representing a date.
+In simple words, it can convert a date into an actual date which is stored as text.
+If there is a time with that date it will ignore it.
 It’s just like the DATEVALUE function in the worksheet.

 Syntax